 - Owners can see all users related to their departments/organization, but admin can see all the users for all departments/organization.
 Here we need to consume the same API for all consumers, but the API should respond differently for different roles.
 Roles can be 10s and 100s, so we can not create different APIs for each role.

 We can implement all these scenarios via RBAC, but for managing nav-bar and view-related implementation, we need to add business logic in our server instead of using WSO2-IS and WSO2-APIM.
 Is there any way to manage view permissions like hide/show buttons and sections, and even consume the same API, but return different results for different API consumers?

 ACL, RBAC, and ABAC

 Historically, access control has been tackled through access control lists (ACL), then role based access control (RBAC) and, lately, attribute based access control (ABAC).
 ACLs grew unwieldy and hard to manage, which is why NIST came up with RBAC in 1992 (yep, it’s that old).
 RBAC is well-known, mature, and built into most IAM products and applications.
 For instance, a user directory (LDAP, AD., etc.) maintains users and role assignments and provides applications with those roles which the app can then use to determine whether access should be granted.
-With RBAC, finer-grained access (e.g. access based on relationships as in your case whereby a user can only see their own data) is impossible, so either (a) the application developer writes custom code to achieve the right access, or (b) you use ABAC.
+With RBAC, fine-grained access (e.g. access based on relationships as in your case whereby a user can only see their own data) is impossible, so either (a) the application developer writes custom code to achieve the right access, or (b) you use ABAC.